MatheusSC017/BostonHousingDataRegression/README.md

 # BostonHousingDataRegression_SKLearn

-Aplicação de técnicas de Machine Learning Regression para predição do preço dos imoveis do dataset Boston Housing
+Application of Machine Learning Regression techniques to predict the price of real estate from the Boston Housing dataset